-Example 2: This rule should also be applied to the situation in the last minute of the match where a defending player takes an action such as fouling an attacking player outside the 6m line and pushing deliberately the ball inside the 6m area by which the opportunity for a direct shot is taken away.
+Example 2: This rule should also be applied to the situation where a defending player takes an action such as fouling an attacking player outside the 6m line and pushing deliberately the ball inside the 6m area by which the opportunity for a direct shot is taken away.
 If there is a probable goal situation, with no defenders except the goal keeper in the shooting line, a penalty throw shall be awarded.